-Homemade roasted red peppers taste so much better than jarred peppers.
+Homemade Easy Italian Roasted Red Peppers taste so much better than jarred peppers.
 Once you make roasted red peppers from scratch, you may find the jarred peppers disappointing.
 It is quite simple and not very time-consuming.
 Making Easy Roasted Red Peppers from scratch will spoil your family and friends.
-Be prepared for them to be hooked and fast!